Margaret Turner-Warwick: Family

-Margaret Turner-Warwick was born on 19 November 1924.
+Margaret Harvey Moore was born on 19 November 1924.
 Her birth was registered in St George, Hanover Square, London.
 She was the daughter of William Harvey Moore, Q.C., and his wife, Maud Kirkdale Baden-Powell, who were married on 23 March 1920.
 Dame Margaret was the granddaughter of Sir George Baden-Powell and Frances Wilson.

 She married urologist Richard Turner-Warwick in 1950.
 They had two daughters, Lynne and Gillian.

 Education

-Turner-Warwick was educated at the City of London School for Girls and Walthamstow Hall, before attending The Maynard School in Exeter from the age 12 to the age 18.
+Turner-Warwick was educated at the City of London School for Girls and Walthamstow Hall, before attending The Maynard School in Exeter from the age of 12 to the age of 18.
 While at Maynard, she became friends with Audrey Jane Pinsent, who later also became a notable scientist, best-known as Jane Gibson.
 In a memoir written for The Maynard School, Turner-Warwick recalled how she and Jane volunteered to be "lab girls", setting up the chemistry apparatus before classes – a way to both learn chemistry and also avoid school prayers, until 'rumbled' by their teacher.
 Turner-Warwick finished her schooling at St Paul's Girls' School.

 She gained admission to study medicine at Lady Margaret Hall, Oxford, matriculating in 1943.
 She continued her medical studies at University College Hospital, the teaching hospital associated with University College London.
 In her last term before her final university exams, she was diagnosed with tuberculosis and spent many months recovering in a sanatorium in Switzerland.
 After qualifying, she practised medicine at University College London and Royal Brompton Hospital.

 Career

-Turner-Warwick decided to specialise in thoracic medicine, in which field it was a time of great change.
+Turner-Warwick decided to specialise in thoracic medicine, a field undergoing significant change at the time.
 She helped increase these changes with her colleagues Jack Pepys and Deborah Doniach.
 They expanded the understanding and measuring of lung function to include the immunology of the lung, and particularly of the fibrosing lung diseases.
 She also focused on asthma.
 In her research, she discovered that rates of forceful exhalation required different treatments.
 Her most notable clinical trial was with inhaled corticosteroids, which have formed a mainstay of modern treatment.

 She became a senior lecturer at the Institute of Diseases of the Chest.
 In 1972 she was appointed Professor of Thoracic Medicine at the Cardiothoracic Institute (University of London), later Emeritus on her retirement in 1987.
-She was also Dean from 1984–87 at the Cardiothoracic Institute (now the National Heart and Lung Institute).
+She was also Dean from 1984 to 1987 at the Cardiothoracic Institute (now the National Heart and Lung Institute).
 She was a member of the Nuffield Council on Bioethics, 1991–2000.
 She was elected an Honorary Fellow of Lady Margaret Hall in 1989.